geoffmcl/fgsetxml/README.md

 A previous attempt, [fgxmlset][4] project, used the [libXML2][5] library, pull XML parsing, but that requires that you keep track of each open, data, close callbacks - WAY too difficult!
 I had already tried SG so called [easyxml][6], but again this PULL parser seemed too difficult, so abandoned it...

-Using the [xmlParser][3] library, I first wrote an `xmlEnum` app, to enumerate through ALL the nodes collected during the xmlParser file load, and this started to show me a way forward with this quite  specialised `aero-set.xml` used in SG/FG... which can INLCUDE many other XML files, located in various places, soem of which reuire FG_ROOT to be set (ENV or -r path option).
+Using the [xmlParser][3] library, I first wrote an `xmlEnum` app, to enumerate through ALL the nodes collected during the xmlParser file load, and this started to show me a way forward with this quite  specialised `aero-set.xml` used in SG/FG... which can INLCUDE many other XML files, located in various places, seme of which reuire FG_ROOT to be set (ENV or -r path option).
 This is the result.

 The purpose here is to have a set of default XPaths to find, and show the results Like: `sim/aircraft-version` and show the text `2017.1`, and so on...
 And that static list can be extended with the `-x xpath` option...